 The building was moved to its present site by the town of Charlestown and sealed from the weather.
 The Frosty Drew Memorial Fund directed the development of the project and solicited funds.
 Businesses donated materials, and many volunteers and town personnel helped with the work.
 The Frosty Drew Nature Center was the first building to open in the new park, on July 3, 1983.

 Since 1983, we have made many improvements to the Nature Center and its grounds.
 Then, in 1988, we added the Observatory, where many have developed a lifelong interest in astronomy.
 In 2010, we added the John G. Drew Sky Theatre to give more people the opportunity to enjoy astronomy.

 Over 30 years ago we began from a vision, and we thank many for the realization of that vision.
 The town of Charlestown has been consistent in its support of the Frosty Drew Mission since our beginning.
 Organizations such as The Rhode Island Foundation, The Champlin Foundations, Prince Charitable Trusts of Chicago, Concerned Citizens of Rhode Island, and others, have supplied grants to enable us to build facilities, purchase equipment, and enrich our programs.
 Individuals and businesses donated materials, labor, and other support.
 The dedication and hard work of countless volunteers has also helped to carry out the work of Frosty Drew.

-The Frosty Drew Nature Center & Observatory stands as a memorial to the dedication, enthusiasm, and hard work of Edwin F. "Frosty" Drew.
+The Frosty Drew Science Center & Observatory stands as a memorial to the dedication, enthusiasm, and hard work of Edwin F. "Frosty" Drew.